the-mvm/the-mvm.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 }
 ```

-This method represents a stream containing the values 1 and 2.
+This method creates a sequence that yields 1, followed by 2, and then concludes.
 The execution of this method can be understood as follows:

 - Execute code until encountering a `yield return` statement or reaching the end of the method.
 - If a `yield return` statement is encountered, the method returns the provided value; otherwise, execution terminates.